-Internal Medicine, a section of the Margaret M. and Albert B. Alkek Department of Medicine at Baylor College of Medicine, is dedicated to the prevention, diagnosis and treatment of common adult medical problems, with an emphasis on caring for the whole patient.
+Internal Medicine, a section of the Margaret M. and Albert B. Alkek Department of Medicine at Baylor College of Medicine in Houston, Texas, is dedicated to the prevention, diagnosis and treatment of common adult medical problems, with an emphasis on caring for the whole patient.
 We specialize in primary care, general health assessments, and consultation for complex medical problems.

 Our expert team is committed to delivering first-class primary care services, with timely appointments, good communication, efficient patient visits, and a one-stop approach to diagnosis and treatment.